duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

       MYSQL_RANDOM_ROOT_PASSWORD: 'yes'
 ```

 We already saw that we don't need to do anything explicitly for the `always` restart policy since it's the default in Kubernetes.
-So let's add the second container for the MariaDB database to our deployment and set the required environment variables for this container.
+However, we have to use a different Docker image for MariaDB because that Docker container will run on our Raspberry Pi.

+Why do we need a different Docker image?
+Well, the Raspberry Pi CPU is based on the ARM architecture which is a different from that of your standard PC or laptop (which nowadays mostly happens to be x86_64).
+A Docker image is essentially a collection of layers (packaged in `*.tar` files) containing, among other things, binaries needed to run your application, e.g., command utilities like `cp` or `ls`, compilers like `gcc`, scripting languages like `python` or `ruby`, and your application itself, say, `nginx` (if you're curious, you can just run `docker image save <image-name> -o <some-name>.tar` and look into that `.tar` archive to see the layers and the binaries in each layer).

+If the Docker image was built on an x86_64 architecture, the resulting binaries cannot be executed on ARM architecture.
+Thus, many of the official Docker images from DockerHub &mdash; an the official MariaDb image happens to be one of those &mdash; will not run on a Raspberry Pi.
+To deal with this, you can either build your own MariaDB image for RPi or [use e.g., the `rpi-mariadb` image](https://hub.docker.com/r/jsurf/rpi-mariadb/), which is a port of the official [`mariadb` image](https://hub.docker.com/_/mariadb/) for Raspberry Pi.

+**A word of caution:** For security reasons, you should always be very careful when using unofficial Docker images from DockerHub!
+Since Docker itself runs with `root` permissions on your system, every Docker container can essentially also access your system with `root` permissions (unless you have configured your Docker installation to avoid this particular threat).
+If you want to learn more about this, a very accessible source is the "Docker in Practice" book by Ian Miell and Aidan Hobson Sayers, [Chapter 14 "Docker and Security"](https://livebook.manning.com/book/docker-in-practice-second-edition/chapter-14/92)).

-In Kubernetes, you can [set environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) using the `spec.containers.env` field.
-So in our case, it looks like this:
+Finally, we will need to define the 4 environment variables for the MariaDB container.
+In Kubernetes, you [set environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) using the `spec.containers.env` field.
+So the part of the Deployment manifest related to MariaDB will look like this:

 ```yml
 apiVersion: apps/v1